 When Instagram appeared, users were tired of reading Tweets and overcomplicated Facebook posts.
 They sought social media that would allow them to share lovely images without explaining what they mean quickly.
 Besides, at that time, smartphones with quality cameras already became widespread.
 It was easy to make a nice photo and instantly publish it online.

 Growth hackers at Instagram used this opportunity to design the right product and attract millions of users.
-They also guided the development team on modifying the product’s functionality as the needs of the target audience changed.
+They also guided the development team on modifying the product’s functionality as the target audience’s needs changed.
 In particular, Instagram launched integrations with Facebook and Twitter.

 Another growth hacking move that helped Instagram win early adopters is cooperating with journalists.
 Its founders shared the app with tech enthusiasts to get reviews and attract users from the start.